Category Archives: Only In The Philippines

 A professor at St. Louis University and a respected Ibaloi scholar Dr. Morr Tadeo Pungayan said

 “Linguistically, Urduja is Deboxah (pronounced Debuca) in Ibaloi.
 We’ve always had a woman named Deboxah from time immemorial among the genrations of Ibaloi.
 The name usually describes a woman of strong quality and character who’s nobly descended.
 That name is an Ibaloi name.
 That’s why Ibaloi trace their ancestry from Urduja”.

 This would mean that Urduja might just be a mispronunciation of Deboxah.
 The Ibaloi’s can also trace their ancestry because they name newborns after their ancestors to help keep their memory alive.
 Dr. Pungayan said

 “No Ibaloi will bear the name of an ancestor unless she’s related”

 Today, oral history is still being “shunned” if that’s the perfect word to describe it.
 And the accounts of Princess Urduja and its historicity, although still being debated about, remain closed.
-According to Chit Guttierez, other aspects of Philippines history are being doubter as well, she said
+According to Chit Guttierez, other aspects of Philippine history are being doubted as well, she said

 William Henry Scott, an American historian in the Cordillera, proved that the so-called pre-Hispanic laws–the Kalantiaw and Maragtas Codes–were faked or invented by psuedo historians who only wanted fame or riches for themselves.